Sneha013084/SBA12-movie-finder-api/README.md

         Started the server on a defined port (PORT variable).

-        Loaded environment variables with dotenv so your API key stays safe.
+        Loaded environment variables with dotenv so API key stays safe.

   ##  2. controllers/movieController.js